AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 ### Histolect

-At 1st level, you become a [Histolect](Histolecty.md).
+At 1st level, you become a [[Histolecty|histolect]].
 For each of your mentalist levels, your histolect level increases by 1.

 ### Mental Sense